trxdave/kleandetailing/README.md

 ### Favicon

-* The website tab, there is favicon with a logo on it.
+* On the website tab, you will notice a small icon, called a favicon, that displays a logo representing the website.

 ![alt text](assets/image/tab-favicon.png)